AnalyticsByJake/Selling_to_America/README.md

   <img src="images/image_4_new_columns.jpg" width=800/>
 </p>

-These changes enhanced the analytical resolution of the dataset, making it ready for pivot table manipulation, KPI analysis, and executive summaries.
+These changes enhanced the analytical resolution of the dataset, making it ready for pivot table manipulation, KPI assessments, and executive summaries.

 ## IV.
 Data at the Click of a Mouse